+It is important to contact an experienced Kansas City bus accident lawyer as soon as possible after your injuries so you can begin to heal from your injuries, both physically and emotionally if you have been injured in a bus accident.
 If you or a loved one has been injured in a bus accident, you understand the damage that bus accidents cause.
 Bus accidents are often far more severe than typical car accidents due to the lack of safety features in most buses as well as the probability of vehicle rollover.
-It is important to contact an experienced Kansas City bus accident lawyer as soon as possible after your injuries so you can begin to heal from your injuries, both physically and emotionally.

 Bus accidents can occur in any given day, for any given reason, and frequently involve a large number of injuries or even fatalities.
 Bus accidents can include the following types of accidents:

 - Greyhound or long distance motor coach accidents

 - Metro or city bus accidents